Microsoft Dynamics 365: Localization

 As an international ERP system, Business Central is available with 24 official localizations to work with the local features and requirements of various countries.
 Local partners provide an additional 47 localizations.

 The system is compliant with various internal financial standards to meet local requirements, such as GDPR, IAS/IFRS and SOX.

 Editions and licensing

 There are two editions of Business Central, Essentials and Premium.
 Essentials covers Finance, Sales, Marketing, Purchasing, Inventory, Warehousing, and Project Management.
 Premium includes all of Essentials functionality plus Service Management and Manufacturing features.

 With the arrival of NAV 2013, Microsoft introduced a new licensing model that operated on a concurrent user basis.
 With this model, user licenses were of two types: A full user or a limited user.
 The full user has access to the entire system, whereas the limited user only has read access to the system and limited write access.

-From the Business Central rebrand launch, the licensing model changed to a per-seat license model with a 3x concurrent seat multiplier added to any existing perpetual licences from previous Dynamics NAV versions.
+From the Business Central rebrand launch, the licensing model changed to a per-seat license model with a 3x concurrent seat multiplier added to any existing perpetual licenses from previous Dynamics NAV versions.
 Customers with a Dynamics NAV Extended Pack license were moved to the Premium edition.

+Value-Added Resellers (VARs)

+Business Central is primarily distributed and implemented through Microsoft’s global network of Value-Added Resellers (VARs) and Independent Software Vendors (ISVs).
+VARs provide services such as consulting, implementation, customization, integration, training, and ongoing support.
+Because Business Central is highly extensible, VARs frequently tailor deployments to meet the specific requirements of industries such as manufacturing, distribution, retail, professional services, and field service.

+ISVs supplement the core product by offering add-on applications and extensions through Microsoft AppSource.
+These extensions expand Business Central’s capabilities in areas such as reporting, payroll, manufacturing execution, commerce, document management, and integrations with third-party systems.
+Together, VARs and ISVs enable Business Central to support a wide range of industry and regional scenarios while maintaining a standardized cloud platform.

+Examples of Value-Added Resellers (VARs)

+Microsoft Dynamics 365 Business Central is supported by an international network of authorized partners.
+Examples of recognized VARs that provide implementation, customization, and support services include: